 • By default, the CSV source file is automatically deleted after a successful scheduled import, and an email is sent to the scheduled task’s recipient.
 You must generate a new source file for the next scheduled import.

-• If the import fails, the source CSV file is renamed to include the word "Errors" in the file name, and an email is sent to the recipient configured in the scheduled task.
-You can use the Windows Event Viewer to see why the import failed.
+• If the import fails, the source CSV file is renamed to include the word “Errors” in the file name, and an email is sent to the recipient configured in the scheduled task.
+You can use the Windows Event Viewer to identify the cause of the failure.

 Procedure